MicrosoftDocs/customer-insights/ci-docs/use-azure-key-vault.md

 ## Use the key vault in the connection setup

-When [setting up connections](connections.md) to [supported third-party](#supported-connection-types) systems, the secrets from the linked Key Vault can be used to configure the connections.
+When [setting up connections](connections.md) to [supported third-party](#supported-connection-types) systems, use the secrets from the linked Key Vault to configure the connections.

 1. Go to **Admin** > **Connections**.
 1. Select **Add connection**.